 7. It can be tough adopting an Irish Wolfhound Lab mix because the availability of this breed puppy is unknown and scarce.

-8. Also, bear in mind that when you adopt A Lab Irish Wolfhound, you must occasionally test their hips, skins and elbow.
+8. Remember that when you adopt A Lab Irish Wolfhound, you must occasionally test its hips, skin and elbow.

 How Much Does It Cost To Buy An Irish Wolfhound Lab Mix Puppy?

 A healthy Irish Wolfhound Lab Mix puppy can cost between $500 to $2000.
-However, the cost of the puppies depends on your residential location, availability of the puppy and the quality of the puppy as well.
+However, the cost of the puppies depends on your residential location, the availability of the puppy and its quality.

-If you buy or adopt a Lab Irish Wolfhound mix puppy with health insurance, you’re likely to pay more.
+You’ll likely pay more if you buy or adopt a Lab Irish Wolfhound mix puppy with health insurance.